The Grudge 3: Reception

+Critical response

 Bloody Disgusting gave the film two and a half skulls, feeling it lackluster, and saying "watching The Grudge 3 is like eating the generic brand of your favorite cereal, you can try to tell yourself all day that its just as good as the real thing, but inside, deep inside, you know it tastes different."
 Comingsoon.net found the film "dull" and complained that even the ending offered no answers.
 Cinefantastique Online slammed the film calling it "such a dismally spiritless affair that it almost seems deliberately designed to make the disappointing THE GRUDGE 2 look good by comparison."

-Sequel
+Interquel

-A new installment, The Grudge: The Untold Chapter, was directed by Nicolas Pesce.
+A new installment, The Grudge, was directed by Nicolas Pesce.
 Originally announced as a reboot, the film is a sidequel, set during and after the events of the first three The Grudge films.
 Andrea Riseborough stars in the film as a young mother and detective, named Muldoon.
 The film was released on December 31, 2019, featuring the characters of Kayako and Toshio in cameo appearances.